 Plus, there doesn't seem to be a limit on when you bought your Chromebook to be able to redeem the freebie, so older devices should qualify too, technically.

 Whether you're a creative type, a college student, or you need a note-taking app for your job or life, this seems like a good way to get a few options for free.
 I've tested INKredible on my Android tablet and was impressed by all the features and functions, so I'd definitely recommend you check that out.
 The others seem good too.

 There's a caveat

-Even though the offers page doesn't mention any time limit for how old a device can be to benefit, the Chromebook Support page does say, "You must redeem your offers within 180 days after the first account was added to your Chromebook.
+Even though the offers page doesn't mention any time limit for how recent a purchase can be in order to qualify, the Chromebook Support page does say, "You must redeem your offers within 180 days after the first account was added to your Chromebook.
 If you don’t claim the offers within this time limit, they expire."

-This should explain why many of us couldn't redeem the offers, as our computers are probably older than six months.
-If you have a new device and you can't redeem these freebies, please let us know, so we can reach out to Google and check if there's an issue on their side.
+This should explain why many of us couldn't redeem the offers, as our units are probably older than six months.
+If you have a new device and you can't redeem these freebies, please let us know, so we can reach out to Google and check if there's an issue on its side.

 Seems to be working again